Simulcast Streaming: How to Broadcast from Several Locations

 7. What’s the best method for simulcasting with monetization?

-Use a platform like Dacast to keep monetization on your site, then use share code streaming or Switchboard Live integration to expand reach while maintaining control over paywalls and ads.
+Use a platform like Dacast to keep monetization on your owned properties, then expand reach using native simulcast distribution, share code streaming, or encoder-level workflows, while maintaining full control over paywalls, ads, and viewer data.

 8. How do I simulcast from OBS, Wirecast, or vMix?